vaibhav-sri/readable-uid/README.md

 ## About UIDs

 ISO 8824 is a standard for unique identifiers.
 UIDs defined according to this standard have two parts: the org.root and the suffix.
+The maximum length of the UID is normally restricted to 64 characters.

-The org.root identifies the organization and is of the form 1.4.444.90004 The suffix also contains numbers and dots.
+The org.root identifies the organization and is of the form 1.4.444.90004 The suffix is similar, containing numbers separated by dots.

 ## The functionality